ishaqasad/PPGAN/README.md

 # PPGAN
 An AI system that is capable of automatically generating piano accompaniments given a melody.

-The model code can be found in the PPGAN.ipynb notebok.
+The main model code can be found in the PPGAN.ipynb notebok.
+Some secondary testing work and trainign the specific NPitchesUsed model was done in a seperate PPGAN-NpitchesUsed.ipynb notebook

 The scraper can be found under the scraper folder as scraper.py